powercap/powercap/README.md

 See the header files for documentation.

 The `powercap.h` interface provides read/write functions for generic powercap `zone` and `constraint` file sets.
-Users are responsible for managing memory and populating the structs with file descriptors (e.g. code that wrap this interface performs zone/constraint discovery and file descriptor management).
+Users are responsible for managing memory and populating the structs with file descriptors (e.g., code that wrap this interface performs zone/constraint discovery and file descriptor management).

-The `powercap-rapl.h` interface discovers RAPL packages, power zones, and constraints (i.e. long\_term and short\_term constraints).
+The `powercap-rapl.h` interface discovers RAPL packages, power zones, and constraints (i.e., long\_term and short\_term constraints).
 Users are responsible for managing memory, but the library will manage discovering, opening, and closing files within packages.

 Basic lifecycle example: